nabeky/a3_exile_lootbox/readme_en.txt

 Great text editor to use to change config values and such
 	Notepad+
 	https://notepad-plus-plus.org/
-	* Visual Code is a good one as well
+	* Visual Code is a good alternative as well
 Official BI tools are nice to have
 	Arma3 Tools
 	* Install through Steam